< !--Google Tag Manager-- > Clinical Mental Health Counseling (CMHC) | Utah Valley University Academic Catalog

 Prerequisite(s): CMHC 6010, CMHC 6020, and Admission to Clinical Mental Health Counseling, M.S. program or Master of Education in School Counseling, M.S. program

 CMHC 6100.
-Crisis Management.
+Crisis and Trauma Counseling.
 (3 Credits)

 CMHC 6110.
-Research Methods.
+Research and Program Evaluation.
 (3 Credits)

 CMHC 6130.
 Multicultural Counseling.
 (3 Credits)